An updated website is coming soon

 This collaboration addresses geographic challenges by facilitating cooperation between justice officials across member states to establish and promote cross-agency relationships and formalise cooperation procedures.

-Organisational needs are address by partners identifying their challenges and working on initiatives that can improve their operational outcomes resulting
+ASEAN-ACT addresses organisational needs of ASEAN Member States partners by identifying their challenges and working on counter trafficking initiatives that can improve their operational outcomes.

 ACTIP has a strong focus on victim rights, equality and diversity.
 ASEAN-ACT will support this through

 engagement with justice and related state agencies to develop policies and practices that protect victims’ and

 Protecting the rights of victims is an important part of the justice response to trafficking in persons.

 At a national level, there are inconsistencies in the approach to the rights of victims.
 ASEAN-ACT will work with its partners to strengthen their response to housing, education,